jasonacollins/blog/posts/the-ai-behind-the-curtain-deception-in-human-ai-experiments.md

 The human-computer / human-AI literature is shaky.
 As I noted [elsewhere](why-i-dont-trust-most-human-ai-interaction-experimental-research.md), experimental practices look like those in psychology circa 2005: small sample sizes, no pre-registration, no data openness.
 All the hallmarks of a replication crisis.

 At the same time, the field is flooded.
 My Google alerts and literature searches deliver dozens of papers every week, and I'm not even catching all of them.
-Most are trivial, and even when they have an interesting or useful hypothesis, I typically don't trust them.
+Most are trivial, but even when they have an interesting or useful hypothesis, I typically don't trust them.

 On top of this, the literature is accumulating findings from fake AI that may not describe interaction with real AI at all.
 The findings are useful and generalise only if the deception was successful and the substitute generated the same behaviour as the real thing.
 Those assumptions are rarely tested.

 As a result, researchers should slow down.
-The technical excuse for synthetic AI has weakened, as building a model often takes just a few prompts to an LLM.
-Most of the deception could be eliminated with a bit of thought and work and we'd get a much more valuable literature.
+The technical excuse for synthetic AI has weakened, as using an LLM to build an AI for an experiment is highly accessible.
+Most of the deception could be eliminated with some thought and work and we'd get a much more valuable literature.